Jared-Wood135/telco_project/README.md

 <br><br>
 <h4><b>If I Had More Time:</b></h4>

+- Why does everyone only signup on the 21st of any given month/year
+- Why did everyone churn on 31JAN2022
 - Get prices of all services
 - Check for customer comments/sentiment
 - Check for local competition